-- > Clearly labelled with the student's name, the name of the medication and dose, instructions and expiry date. - > Consent and instructions from parents/guardians can be submitted to the nurses as a letter, by email, via a phone call or in the student planner. - If there is any ambiguity or confusion regarding medicine administration, staff will seek clarification from parents/guardians before administration. - Medication held in the nurses room is locked in a cupboard, keys are held by nursing staff only.
-Insulin is stored in an unlocked fridge.
-This is for convenient and timely access in an emergency situation.
-The nurses room is locked overnight and when unattended specific members of staff have a key to the main room.
+If there is any ambiguity or confusion regarding medicine administration, staff will seek clarification from parents/quardians before administration.

+Medication held in the Medical Department is locked in a cupboard, keys are held by nursing staff only.
+Insulin is stored in an unlocked fridge; this is for convenient and timely access in an emergency situation.
+The Medical Department is locked overnight and when unattended specific members of staff have a key to the main room.

-Controlled Medication
+Controlled Drugs

-Controlled medications are subject to special monitoring arrangements.
+Controlled Drugs are subject to special monitoring arrangements.
 They are stored in a lockable cupboard (housed within another lockable cupboard).
-They are easily accessible in case of emergencies.
-Controlled medications are accessed and administered by nurses (except where staff have been trained to administer medication, such as Buccolam).
-Two signatures are required when administering and recording a controlled drug in school.
+Controlled medications are accessed and administered by nurses and two signatures are required when administering and recording a controlled drug in school.